BIOGRAPHY

 Joe has a broad range of performance experience, having played with:

-Jazz at Lincoln Center Orchestra with Wynton Marsalis, Wynton Marsalis Quintet/Septet, Kurt Rosenwinkel, Eric Harland, Steve Wilson, Immanuel Wilkins, Joel Ross, Victor Lewis, Peter Bernstein, Seamus Blake, Ari Hoenig, Eric Alexander, Brian Stokes Mitchell, Jaleel Shaw, Rodney Green, Joe Farnsworth, Detroit Symphony Orchestra, Indianapolis Symphony Orchestra, Captain Black Big Band, and the Alvin Ailey Dance Company.
+Jazz at Lincoln Center Orchestra with Wynton Marsalis, Wynton Marsalis Quintet/Septet, Kurt Rosenwinkel, Eric Harland, Kurt Elling, Steve Wilson, Immanuel Wilkins, Joel Ross, Victor Lewis, Peter Bernstein, Seamus Blake, Ari Hoenig, Eric Alexander, Brian Stokes Mitchell, Jaleel Shaw, Rodney Green, Joe Farnsworth, Detroit Symphony Orchestra, Indianapolis Symphony Orchestra, Captain Black Big Band, and the Alvin Ailey Dance Company.

 Performance venues include: